-Departmental Scholarships

-Arts Management Award

-Arts and Sciences Award

-Art Talent Award

-Business Scholarship

-Entertainment Business Talent Award

-Dance Talent Award

-Debate Scholarship

-Film Scholarship

-Music Talent Award

-Nursing Scholarship

-Religion Scholarship

-Theatre Talent Award
+ent catale Arts Management Award Arts and Sciences Award Art Talent Award Business Scholarship Entertainment Business Talent Award Dance Talent Award Debate Scholarship Film Scholarship Music Talent Award Nursing Scholarship

 Although students are not legally required to repay scholarships, if, in the future, they are able to return all, part, or in excess of the money granted to them, the university can help future deserving students.
 All scholarships have minimum GPA requirements.
 All or a portion of a student's university scholarship may be underwritten with endowment.